-Established by Gov. Lujan Grisham in 2020, the Opportunity Scholarship covers tuition and required fees for eligible New Mexico residents pursuring career training certificates, associate degrees and bachelor's degrees at New Mexico public colleges and universities.
+The Opportunity Scholarship covers tuition and required fees for eligible New Mexico residents pursuing career training certificates, associate degrees and bachelor's degrees at New Mexico public colleges and universities.
 The Opportunity Scholarship can be used to cover up to 100% of tuition.

-As long as you continue to enroll in at least six credit hours per semester and are progressing toward an approved training certicate, associate degree or bachelor's degree and maintain a 2.5 GPA, you can continue to receive the scholarship.
+As long as you continue to enroll in at least six credit hours per semester and are progressing toward an approved training certificate, associate degree or bachelor's degree and maintain a 2.5 GPA, you can continue to receive the scholarship.
 If you are pursuing an associate degree, you can continue to receive the scholarship up to your first associate degree or completion of 90 credit hours, whichever comes first.
 If you are pursuing a bachelor's degree, you can receive the scholarship up to your first bachelor's degree or 160 credit hours, whichever comes first.